nordic-dev-net/hydrophonitor/setup.md

 ssh pi@192.168.1.108
 ```

 When asked `Are you sure you want to continue connecting (yes/no/[fingerprint])?`, type `yes` and press Enter.
-Then, write the user's password when asked and press Enter.
+Then, write the Raspberry Pi user's password when asked and press Enter.

 After successfully connecting, your prompt should change to `<user>@raspberrypi:~` or something similar.